philezemonye/cyf-node-challenges/challenge-chat-server/README.md

 In this challenge you must make an Express app which provides an API to manage a list of chat messages, in JSON format.

-A simple front-end has been provided to allow you to test _some_ of the functionality.

 In the optional 'React' part of this challenge, you also make a React app which allows you to read, add and delete messages, backed by your new server.

 ## Pre-reqs